hectorgordillogarcia/Ackermann-Line-Following-Robot-with-PS4-Manual-Control/README.md

 **Héctor Gordillo**
 ---

+## 📚 References

+This project was inspired in part by the repository [ros_follow_line](https://github.com/pariaspe/ros_follow_line.git) by @pariaspe, which provides a useful baseline for line-following robots using ROS.

 📌 *This project is part of an academic robotics assignment focused on ROS 2-based control and Ackermann kinematics.*